 Conclusion

-The two algorithms, Scale Invariant Feature Transformation (SIFT) and Minutiae-based algorithm were both implemented using the Python Programming language.
+The two algorithms, Scale Invariant Feature Transformation (SIFT) and Minutiae-based algorithm can be implemented using the Python Programming language.

-Both algorithms were able to extract unique features on the sample data that was provided.
-These unique features were used to match one fingerprint to another.
-This process was visualized in a Graphical User Interface using the PyQt5 library.
-Their performance including runtime was collected.
-All data was analyzed and “conclusions?” were drawn from the results.Recommendations and Future Work
+Both algorithms are able to extract unique features on sample data.
+These unique features can be used to match one fingerprint to another.

+The processes can be visualized in a Graphical User Interface using the PyQt5 library and their performance including runtime collected.

+Scale Invariant Feature Transformation (SIFT) is more likely to accurately identify subjects with (some sort of distortion on their fingerprints) such as cuts, dust or skin-oil on the fingerprint or on the scanner.
+Minutiae is less likely to identify subjects with distortions or aberrations on their fingerprints.

+Minutiae based algorithm will run faster on larger datasets as compared to SIFT, however its accuracy is reduced.

+Both algorithms have good performance, running under 3 milli seconds on a database containing 500,000 sample fingerprint images.

+Recommendations and Future Work

-Both algorithms should be reimplemented in the latest version of python and the accompanying libraries as they offer significant improvement to runtime
+Both algorithms should be reimplemented in the latest version of python and the accompanying libraries as they can offer significant improvement to runtime

+Larger data sets should be used to validate the efficiency of each algorithm as the size of a dataset increases

+The criteria for the match scores should be varied to investigate/confirm the efficiency of the algorithms